hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 pubDate: 2025-09-13
 draft: true
 ---
-Your environment may be missing key audit events within Unified Audit Log (UAL) that are needed for a forensic investigations.
+Your environment may be missing key audit events within Unified Audit Log (UAL) that are needed for forensic investigations.
 Audit events like MailItemsAccessed is a must when investigating a compromised user.
 In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.
 I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.

 You can jump to [Getting Started](#getting-started) section for the solution.
 Otherwise, continue on for some background on UAL, the MailItemsAccessed audit log, and why you may be missing key information within UAL.